heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

   the default behavior of Git.
 - **Rebase**: append the source branch to the target branch so no new commits are created.
 This is a more advanced technique.
-- **Squash**: Combine multiple commits into a single one to reduce the number of commits in a branch.
+- **Squash**: combine multiple commits into a single one to reduce the number of commits in a branch.

 ### Conflicts

-Working collaboratively can lead to **conflicts**.
+Working collaboratively can lead to _"conflicts"_.
 Conflicts happen when two or more people make changes to the same file at the same time.
 Git is able to detect conflicts and will ask the user to resolve them.

 ### Ignore files

-Files can be **ignored** by Git.
+Files can be ignored by Git.
 This is done by creating a `.gitignore` file at the root of the repository.
 This allows to avoid committing files that should not be committed, such as IDE configuration files.

 We encourage you **not** to use gitignore generators (such as
 <https://gitignore.io/>), as they often add too many files to the ignore list.